Common Conditions of the Hand, Wrist, Arm and Elbow

 Reflex Sympathetic Dystrophy

 Symptoms include new, severe pain in the original injured area.
-That pain may spread through the injured limb and then other symptoms may appear, such as stiffening, loss of strength and a swollen, reddish look.
+That pain may spread through the injured limb and then other symptoms may appear, such as stiffening, loss of strength, elevated skin temperature and a swollen, reddish look.

-The first way to treat RSD is through physical or occupational therapy.
-St. Dominic's Hand Management Center therapists can help you improve movement, build strength and reduce pain.
+The first way to treat RSD is through a supervised physical or occupational therapy program.
+St. Dominic's Hand Management Center therapists have a thorough knowledge of this syndrome and can help you improve movement, reduce pain, and regain function as pain diminishes.

-Tennis elbow, also known as lateral epicondylitis, is an inflammation around the bony knob on the outer side of the elbow.
-It occurs when the tissue that attaches the muscles to the bone becomes irritated.
+Tennis elbow, also known as lateral epicondylitis, is a degenerative condition around the bony knob on the outer side of the elbow.
+It occurs when the tissue that attaches the muscles to the bone becomes irritated from repetitive use or a sudden increase in activity.

 Tennis elbow can be caused by doing anything that involves extending your wrist or rotating your forearm.
 As you age, this tissue may become irritated more easily.